FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Thomas Lewis Associate Professor of Religious Studies.
 Specilizations: Liberation theology in Latin America.

-David Lindstrom Professor of Sociology.
+David Lindstrom Professor of Sociology, Chair of Socilogy.
 Specializations: Demography, migration, reproductive change; Latin America (Mexico and Guatemala) and Africa.

 Timmons Roberts Ittleson Professor of Environmental Studies and Sociology.
 Specializations: climate change and international development.

-Leah VanWey Associate Professor of Sociology.
+Leah VanWey Associate Professor of Sociology, Senior Deputy Director (Research) of the Institute at Brown for Environment & Society.
 Specializations: Migration & household livelihoods in developing countries, Community economic development in Oaxaca, Mexico.

 Patricia Ybarra Associate Professor of Theatre Arts & Performance Studies.
 Specializations: Theatre historiography of the Americas; Theatre, nationalism and American identities in North America.